charlesdaniels/gmixerctl/README.md

 to gmixerctl, please feel free to open a pull request.
 In particular, I would appreciate help implementing the following features:

-* Changing the mixer device at run time (this may be a Tk limitation, but I'm not experienced enough with Tk at the moment)
+* ~~Changing the mixer device at run time (this may be a Tk limitation, but I'm not experienced enough with Tk at the moment)~~

+	* Support added in 0.1.0

 * ~~Configuring `sndiod` flags (i.e. a menu for running `rcctl set sndiod flags -f rsnd/X ; rcctl restart sndiod`)~~